-Besides a fresh coat of paint, there aren't too many changes to expect when your students walk in the doors at the Greenwood School next week.
+Besides , there aren't too many changes to expect when your students walk in the doors at the Greenwood School next week.

 Teachers and adminstrators at the Greenwood - and at the other elementary schools in town - spent time this summer learning how to develop professional learning communities for students, which will be a "big focus" for the Greenwood, according to Principal Deb Collura.

 The school staff also dug more deeply into a new antibullying program and curriculum that will be implemented next year.